 I, however, prefer dark chocolate and especially dark mint chocolate and am on a constant mission to find the brand with just the right smooth dark chocolate offset by a subtle but not too subtle flavour of mint.

 The best dark mint chocolate

 I think I may have struck gold with these Charbonnel et Walker dark chocolate mint thins.
-I discovered them at Liberty while looking for a
+I discovered them at Liberty of London while looking for a